bzoel/bzoel.github.io/docs/about.md

 # About

-Billy Zoellers is a Solutions Engineer at [Cisco](https://www.cisco.com), serving a select group of strategic manufacturing clients in Ohio, Indiana, Michigan, and Kentucky.
-Within his role as Cisco, he acts as technical advisor providing pre-sales support to customers across the entire Cisco portfolio.
+Billy Zoellers is a Solutions Engineer at [Cisco](https://www.cisco.com), serving a select, strategic group of manufacturing customers in Ohio, Indiana, Michigan, and Kentucky.
+In his role as Cisco, Billy acts as technical advisor providing pre-sales support to customers for the entire Cisco product portfolio.

-Prior to joining Cisco, Billy worked as a Network Infrastructure consultant at a Cisco partner.
+Prior to joining Cisco, Billy worked as a network infrastructure consultant at a Cisco partner.
 He has extensive experience designing and implementing robust technology solutions.
 His technical acumen lies in route/switch, Cisco Firepower, the Meraki cloud-managed portfolio, Cisco SD-WAN, Amazon Web Services, and network automation.

 <div class="certimages" markdown>
   <a href="https://www.credly.com/badges/adb43cc1-36dc-49ed-91b7-a2e81697fd99"><img class="cert" alt="CCNP Enterprise" src="ccnp-ent.svg"/></a>